Have compassion on everyone you meet

 In psychotherapy we begin where you are.
 As therapist, I listen with you to what has been ‘drawing a crowd’ in your mind, emotions, and relationships.
 Together, we consider what comes into earshot.
 The understanding that emerges over time often has a way of loosening knots and opening movement towards growth.

 In theoretical terms I practice psychoanalytically-informed psychotherapy.
-This involves on my part an appreciation for our earliest formative relationships and environments, and an attention to emotional experience, to patterns of relating, and to the unconscious as a creative canvas of expression and communication (e.g. as expressed in everyday language and dreams).
-My thinking is also informed by existential and family systems categories.
+This involves on my part an appreciation for one’s earliest formative relationships and environments, an attention to emotional experience and patterns of relating, and a regard for the unconscious as a creative canvas of expression and communication (e.g. as expressed in everyday language and dreams).
+My thinking is also informed by existential, attachment, and family systems categories.

 I work with people from all walks of life.
 While I welcome the particularities of what brings you to therapy, some examples of broad areas of concern I work with in my practice are: